 Summer camps are great alternatives to summer school because your kids will learn while having fun outside AND you don’t have to plan anything!

-Just know that summer camps often fill up fast (and some can be costly), so you’ll want to do some preparation beforehand.
+Just know that virtual summer camps often fill up fast (and some can be costly), so you’ll want to do some preparation beforehand.

 Don’t forget about the library during the summer!